 Sigh.
 I was relieved.
 At least, nobody had to die.
 But wait, the matador was now walking towards the bull with a sword.
 BAMMMMM!
 It was all over.
 With one groan, the bull had died.
 My hands were on my face and the crowd were on their feet.
 A white cloth was being waved and the matador was walking around the arena bathing in adulation.
 Divya and I stood up too, half in tears, with a gazillion mixed thoughts.

 A standing ovation for the bull, maybe?
 Well, it was not to be.
 The bull was dragged through the ground and taken out of the ring.
 Later that evening, its tail was cut off and handed over to the matador as a mark of respect.
 We went through with two more fights, each time hoping for a different result.
 The bull died every time, inevitably.
 We were done.
 We quietly walked out, unsure and clueless, struggling to come to terms with all that we’d witnessed.

 When you hear applause after a half tonne animal is brutally taken down in a public ring, you know you’re in Spain watching a bullfight.
 We felt extremely disturbed by the unfair treatment to the bull, more about the way it is killed than the fact that it is killed.
 None the less, an eye opening experience when in Madrid in May. #Spain #Travel #Aroundtheworld #bullfighting #sanisidro #madrid #plaza #ttot

 As a traveller, it is often hard to draw a line between immersing in a culture and judging it.
-Though we judged bullfighting as we sat through it, we also understood how deep rooted it is in the Spanish culture.
+Though we judged bullfighting as we sat through it, we also understood how deep-rooted it is in the Spanish culture.
 We might never go back to watching it again but we do not regret having made the attempt.
 Wherever you may travel next, immerse yourself in the law of the land.
-It’ll open your mind up, like nothing else can.
+It’ll open your mind, as nothing else can.